open-telemetry/opentelemetry-go-build-tools/crosslink/README.md

 Overwrite gives crosslink permission to update existing replacement paths in addition to adding new ones.
-If crosslink identifies a direct or transitive dependency in the intra-repository graph then it will insert or update the corresponding replace statement for that requirement.
+If crosslink identifies a direct or transitive dependency in the intra-repository dependency graph then it will insert or update the corresponding replace statement for that requirement.

     crosslink --root=/users/foo/multimodule-go-repo --overwrite